List of jazz tunes

-This is an A–Z list of jazz tunes, which includes jazz standards, pop standards, and film song classics which have been sung or performed in jazz on numerous occasions and are considered part of the jazz repertoire.
+This is an A–Z list of jazz tunes, which includes jazz standards, minor jazz standards, pop standards, and film song classics which have been sung or performed in jazz on numerous occasions and are considered part of the jazz repertoire.
 For a chronological list of jazz standards with author details, see the lists in the box on the right.
 Entries in italics are alternative titles for songs that appear elsewhere on the list.
-Songs are listed alphabetically, omitting any articles such as "the".
+The songs are listed alphabetically, disregarding the articles "a", "an", and "the" at the beginning of titles.